Giovanni Battista Manso: Biography

-Manso repeatedly rescued Marino from personal and legal problems, even helping Marino to flee to Rome in order to escape the threat of a death sentence from the viceroy of Naples following a daring attempt to rescue a friend from prison.
+Manso repeatedly rescued Marino from personal and legal problems, even helping him to flee to Rome in order to escape the threat of a death sentence from the viceroy of Naples following a daring attempt to rescue a friend from prison.
 Later, Manso had Marino personally supervise the republication of Il Manso and worked on a biography of Marino after the latter's death in 1625.
 By late 1638, when John Milton visited Manso in Naples, his aging host had become “a living symbol of Italian literature,” one whose life was widely seen to be “identified at many points with the course of Italian literature during the preceding half-century, and more especially with the intellectual interests of Southern Italy in its condition as a Spanish province.”
 Manso introduced Milton to the Accademia degli Oziosi.
 Milton, before leaving the city, wrote his Latin poem Mansus and presented it to the marquis as a farewell gift.